 The Golden Mile

 Durban is most famous as a beach holiday destination, so it's no wonder that its most popular attraction is the sandy beach stretching across one end of the city centre.
-Known as the Golden Mile, the beach starts in the north at Blue Lagoon, a popular picnic and fishing spot; past Suncoast Casino and Mini Town on North Beach; by the skate park, surfing museum, and restaurants in the Bay of Plenty; past the small souvenir market and hawkers near Fun World; all the way to uShaka Marine World in South Beach.
-The Golden Mile is the epicentre if Durban tourism, dotted with elaborate kiddie pools and framed by high-rise hotels and holiday flats on all sides.
+Known as the Golden Mile, the beach starts in the north at Blue Lagoon, a popular picnic and fishing spot; runs past Suncoast Casino and Mini Town on North Beach; by the skate park, surfing museum, and restaurants in the Bay of Plenty; past the small souvenir market and hawkers near Fun World; all the way to uShaka Marine World in South Beach.
+The Golden Mile is the epicentre of Durban tourism, dotted with elaborate kiddie pools and framed by high-rise hotels and holiday flats on all sides.
 A wide, flat promenade runs nearly the entire way, and tourists can enjoy strolling or rollerblading along it, or taking a ride in a colourful rickshaw.
 The beach itself is wide and flat, and good for swimming and surfing.
 The water is gloriously warm.
 On Sundays, the amphitheatre near North Beach hosts a large flea market, offering everything from beaded jewellery and wood carvings to saris and pirated dvds.

 During the day, the Golden Mile is a paradise for holidaymakers and sun-worshippers; however, it is not considered safe to walk on the promenade after dark.
 Visitors should keep watch of their belongings at all times and beware of pickpockets.